Both learning to drive and getting driving insurance can be a confusing time with so many new words and terms thrown at you at every turn.

 Provisional Driving Licence – A provisional driving licence is an official document that gives you permission to drive on the UK roads (excluding motorways), whilst under the supervision of your driving instructor or another driver who is over the age of 21 and has held a valid driving licence for 3 or more years.
 You must be insured on the vehicle you drive, we offer learner driver insurance.

 Practical Driving Test – A practical driving test is taken with the DVSA to make sure you can drive safely while following The Highway Code.
 Your learner driver insurance policy will be invalid as soon as you pass your practical driving test as you are no longer classed as a learner driver.

 Remaining Cover – Remaining cover is the remaining number of days until your insurance policy ends.

-Registered Keeper – The registered keeper is the main driver, and the person responsible for taxing the vehicle, insuring it and ensuring it has an MOT and any services.
+Registered Keeper – The registered keeper is the person responsible for taxing the vehicle, insuring it and ensuring it has an MOT and any services.

 Short-term Insurance – Short term insurance varies depending on the insurer.
 Here at Collingwood, our short-term policies start from 28 days with the ability to top up from just 7 days.
 You can cover yourself to drive your own car or someone else’s.

 SORN – Statutory Off Road Notification – A Statutory Off Road Notification (SORN) must be made when you take a vehicle ‘off the road’ and you wish to stop both taxing and insuring your vehicle.
 Head to the government website to find out more about when you need to make a SORN.

 Third-Party Fire & Theft – Third party fire and theft insurance covers you for any damage caused to a third party or their property if you are involved in an incident.
 However, it covers your own car if it’s damaged by fire or stolen.